CodeOTR/astrolex/README.md

 ## Flutter Setup
 1. [Install Flutter](https://docs.flutter.dev/get-started/install)
-2. [Set up an editor](https://docs.flutter.dev/get-started/editor) (I use Android Studio)
+2. [Set up an editor](https://docs.flutter.dev/get-started/editor) (I use Android Studio.
+VS Code is also popular).
+You will need to install the Dart and Flutter plugins for your editor.
 3. Clone this repository
-4. Run `flutter pub get` in the root directory of the project.
+4. Run `flutter pub get` in the root directory of the project to fetch dependencies.
 All dependencies are listed in the `pubspec.yaml` file at the root of the project and can be found on [pub.dev](https://pub.dev/).
 5. Setup Firebase (see below)

 ## Firebase Setup